AshishKumar4/Aqeous/README.md

 ## Aqeous- An Orphan OS

->__Kernel resides in Experimental Edition dir.
-Custom C Library for user programs in LibC including a test program__
+>__Kernel Code resides in Source directory, FASM directory contains FASM source ported for AqeousOS, Custom C Library for user programs in LibC including a test program__

 The ZIP File contains these two files:
 * _hdd.img_